grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Ok, so a single reservation can contain many tickets and each ticket is for a single place in a specific coach, right?

-**Johnny:** Correct.
+**Johnny:** Yes.

 ### Ticket Office class

-**Benjamin:** Ok.
-So we need all these data structures we just went through to deserialize some kind of JSON or XML input into them?
+**Benjamin:** The classes we just saw - are they representations of some kind of JSON or XML?

 **Johnny:** Yes, but we don't have to write the code to do it.
-As I mentioned earlier, This part is already done.
+As I mentioned earlier, someone already took care of that.

 **Benjamin**: Lucky us.

-**Johnny**: Our work starts from the point where the deserialized data is passed to the application logic as a DTO.
+**Johnny**: Our work starts from the point where the deserialized data is passed to the application as a DTO.
 The request entry point is in a class called `TicketOffice`:

 ```csharp
 [SomeKindOfController]